leap71/LEAP71_ShapeKernel/Documentation/README-GettingStarted.md

-## Calling a new Task from Program.cs
+## Calling a New Task from Program.cs

 You have run the `BooleanShowCase.Task` from the PicoGKExamples before.
 When the project is run and the PicoGK library is initialized, this **Task** function will be excuted.
 This means that the Task function is the entry point and all the code you want to run should be inside or called from within this function.